Make 2021 the Year of Business Resilience for Your Leadership

 No doubt you’re being pulled in a thousand directions every day.
-And you’re probably thinking: “Wow, Stefanie, you want me to add on 1 more thing?
+And you’re probably thinking: “Wow, Stefanie, you want me to add one 1 more thing?
 I’m already picking up a lot of people’s slack.”

 Yep.
 That’s exactly what I’m asking you to do.
 But resilience uses what you already got.
 This is a skill you already possess—because you’re made for hard things.
 Here are some steps toward resilience I’ve heard from my people:

-- Continuing with a regimen of working out everyday to manage the stress.
+- Continuing with a regimen of working out every day to manage the stress.

 - Using focused blocks of time to knock out the most important work every day.
 Feeling accomplished keeps overwhelm at bay.